Aaqib-AI-TECH/IoT_data_analysis/README.md

 # IoT_data_analysis
-IoT Data Analysis: Feature Selection, Visualization, and Classification
+IoT Dataset Classification and Visualization with Transfer Learning: A Feature Selection Approach